openadaptor/openadaptor/example/spring/connectors/jms/readme.txt

 Examples in this section are intended to illustrate basic usage of the JMS connectors.

-These examples rely on a default instance of jboss (http://www.jboss.org) running on the same machine that the example is being run.

 The properties are in jms.properties and are setup to work with jboss.
 These should be edited as required to work with other jms providers.

+These examples rely on a default instance of jboss (http://www.jboss.org) running on the same machine that the example is being run.

+Please ensure that the jboss client and server jars used are from compatible releases.

 Run these examples like this...